 READ: [How Much Do Polar Bears Eat?]

-Polar bears are known to leave the seal’s skin and muscle behind for scavengers.
+Polar bears often leave the seal’s skin and muscle for scavengers.
 Biologists observed that bears consume 61 – 91% ringed seals and 32 – 89% bearded seals.
 They seem to share certain characteristic digestion with other carnivorous animals.
 Polar bears gobble down up to 98% of fat (in a blubber) which is stored in the stomach.

 What Do Polar Bears Eat and Drink?